exercism/pharo-smalltalk/exercises/practice/reverse-string/.docs/instructions.append.md

 # Instructions append

-While there is are `#reversed` and `#reverseDo:` methods for Strings, can you figure out how to do this yourself using lower level character iteration and streams?
+While there are `#reversed` and `#reverseDo:` methods for Strings, can you figure out how to do this yourself using lower level character iteration and streams?

 To help you browse code, Pharo has a neat code finder tool.
 Press Shift-Enter to activate it.